Hoohm/CITE-seq-Count/docs/docs/Running-the-script.md

 * [Required] Path to the result folder that will contain both read and umi mtx results as well as a `run_report.yaml` and potential unmapped tags.

-`-o OUTFILE, --output OUTFILE`
+`-o OUTFOLDER, --output OUTFOLDER`, default `Results`

 ### OPTIONAL

 * [Optional] Select first N reads to run on instead of all.
 This is usefull when trying to test out your parameters	 before running the whole dataset.

 `-n FIRST_N, --first_n FIRST_N`

+* [Optional] How many threads/cores should be used by CITE-seq-Count.

+`-T N_THREADS, --threads N_THREADS`, default `Number of available cores`

+* [Optional] Output file for unmapped tags.

+`-u OUTFILE, --unmapped-tags OUTFILE`, default `unmapped.csv`

+* [Optional] How many unmapped tags should be written to file

+`-ut N_UNMAPPED, --unknown-top-tags N_UNMAPPED`, default `50`

+* [Optional] Print more information about the mapping process.
+Only use it to find issues.
+Slows down the processing by a lot.

+`--debug`

+### Version

+Prints out the software's currently used version